dagmarfraser/velocity-curvature-power-law-protocol/README.md

 For synthetic data - Run _PowerLawSynthetic.m_ after navigating to the _src_ subfolder of the main _PowerLawToolChainSubmit_ folder.
 Edit the variable _paramChoice_ to choose between **1** Maoz et al. 2005 or **2** Schaal and Sternad 2005 re-implementaions.
-Revised graphs for v3 of this paper may be obtained by running _PowerLawSynthetic_v3_figure.m_
+Revised graphs for the v3 of this paper's preprint may be obtained by running _PowerLawSynthetic_v3_figure.m_

 Figures will be saved in the _figures_ subfolder.

 For empirical data - Run _PowerLawEmpirical.m_ after navigating to the _src_ subfolder of the main _PowerLawToolChainSubmit_ folder.
-Revised graphs for v3 of this paper ma be obtained by running _PowerLawEmpirical_v3_figure.m_ This repositiory contains data from the available N=14 (of 40) participants of Zarandi et al. 2023 Available here https://github.com/lucaoneto/IJCNN2022_Ellipses/tree/main/data
+Revised graphs for v3 of this paper's preprint may be obtained by running _PowerLawEmpirical_v3_figure.m_ This repositiory contains data from the available N=14 (of 40) participants of Zarandi et al. 2023 Available here https://github.com/lucaoneto/IJCNN2022_Ellipses/tree/main/data